 Simultaneously, David was drawn to the intimacy and creative freedom offered by print projects and began shooting fashion and celebrity portraits, eventually allowing him the ability to deliver both film & still packages for his advertising clients.
 His editorial subjects have included Chloe Sevigny, Diane Kruger, Gia Coppola, and Christy Turlington and have appeared in such publications as Glamour, GQ, Elle and C.

 Returning to his roots in fashion, David co-founded West Coast luxury leather goods and accessories brand Kendall Conrad.
 Launched in 2010, Kendall Conrad is an insiders favorite with a cult following for the brand's handbags, leather cuffs, sandals and jewelry that goes light on fussy gimmicks and logos and heavy on luxury and function.
 As Creative Director, he has successfully orchestrated all aspects of the brand's vision through his store design, campaign photography, visual merchandising, and marketing savvy.
 With 3 stores in California located in Venice, Brentwood, and Montecito, and a growing domestic and international audience, the brand's foundation is based on a true minimalists approach to bringing high quality, rich materials and beautiful designs together under one motif.

 Most recently, David established DCS, a creative studio that conceptualizes and executes identities and environments for leading lifestyle, fashion and beauty brands.
-By combining world-class creative talent and production expertise, the goal is to aesthetically communicate a brands identity.
 From retail environments, to print and film campaigns, DCS has the ability to create and produce exceptional concepts for a brand’s commercial platform.